Under the Gun (Fighting Instinct album): Background

 During 2007-2008 period, the band's Lead Vocalist, TJ Harris had filled in four to five times in live shows for the band Decyfer Down due to reasons which caused their Lead Vocalist, Caleb Oliver, from performing.
 In late 2008, Harris was asked to join Decyfer Down, while he was already with Fighting Instinct.
 He claimed in an interview that it was a tough decision for him to say yes.

-In October 2008, the band announced on its MySpace page that they will be releasing an EP named Under the Gun, consisting of five songs.
+In October 2008, the band announced on their MySpace page that they will be releasing an EP named Under the Gun, consisting of five songs.
 Along with that, they announced that the band will break up by the end of the year.
 Although it was never announced, the band added four bonus tracks to the EP and turned it into a special edition 9-track album.

 In 2009, Decyfer Down recorded a cover of the first single of this album, "Desperate", and released it on their first album with TJ Harris, Crash.